top of page

 • avoid reporting obligations as insurance companies withhold tax and reports to the Italian authorities

-• secure custody of assets by custodian banks, where assets don't appear on the balance sheet of the insurance company or custodian bank, protecting them in the case of insolvency
+• enjoy secure custody of assets by custodian banks, where assets don't appear on the balance sheet of the insurance company or custodian bank, protecting them in the case of insolvency

 • open architecture investment flexibility and access to overseas investment managers